Editing Images in Photobucket

 ***Please note, while you can edit and save a .png file, you cannot save and replace a .png file.***

-Browse through dozens of preset effects to apply to your photos!
+Choose from a variety of effects and filters for your photo.
 From classics like black and white or sepia, to vintage, toy camera, and lomographic effects, any one of these presets are sure to enhance your photo and blow away your friends!

 This tool allows you to rotate and mirror (or flip) your photos.
 With the rotate function, you can rotate your photo clockwise or counterclockwise 90 degrees at a time.
 With the mirror function, you can flip your photo horizontally or vertically.
 Bummed out that the photographer snapped a photo of your left side rather than your right?
 Mirror it!